chrigro/misu/README.rst

     220.46226218487757

-There are many units already defined, and it is easy to add more.
+There are many units already defined (look at `unitdefs.json`), and it is easy to add more.
 Here we convert the same quantity into ounces:

 .. code:: python